selynna/bakery-lafblawd/README.md

 # LAHS FBLA Website Design 2016

-By Justin Yu, Selynna Sun, Karna Chelluri
+By Justin Yu and Selynna Sun